gurkensaas/StackExchange-Badge-IDs/README.md

 <h3>Code</h3>

 This is for contributing the code I provided rewritten in another language, since AppleScript has a relatively low compatibility.
+I am currently working on a version using selenium in python.
 I tried my best to document the code to make it easy for other people to write it in another language.
 Some requirements are:

 * A decent documentation.
 * A decent compatibility, both with Operating Systems and Browsers.